Unitimu/Bitcoin_LSTM/README.md

 # Bitcoin_LSTM
-Using LSTM to predict the value of BitCoin :)
+Using LSTM to predict the value of BitCoin.